 - Urban Forest, Leon van den Eijkel, in collaboration with Allan Brown

 - Akau Tangi, Phil Dadson (currently the cones are down for repairs)

 1 Weka St, Miramar

-Weta Workshop is a multi-award winning conceptual design and physical manufacturing facility servicing the world's entertainment and creative industries.
-Entry to the Weta Cave with its museum and film screening is absolutely free.
+Weta Workshop is a multi-award winning conceptual design and physical manufacturing facility servicing the world's entertainment and creative industries and it is just round the corner from Destination KRL.
+Entry to the Weta Cave with its museum and film screening is absolutely FREE.
 Tours run every hour from 10am to 5pm, 7 days a week. http://wetaworkshop.com/visit-us/the-weta-cave/Kilbirnie